HL7/cqf-measures/input/pages/introduction.md

 </details>

-#### Clinical Quality Language R1.4
+#### Clinical Quality Language R1.5.2
-{: #clinical-quality-language-r1.4}
+{: #clinical-quality-language-r1.5.2}

-[Clinical Quality Language R1.4 (CQL)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) is an HL7 standard for trial use (STU).
+[Clinical Quality Language R1.5.2 (CQL)](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) is an HL7 standard for trial use (STU).
 It is part of the effort to harmonize standards between quality measures (QMs) and clinical decision support (CDS).
 CQL provides the ability to express logic that is human readable yet structured enough for processing a query electronically.

-#### CQL based HQMF IG R1 STU4
+#### CQL-based HQMF IG R1 STU4.1
-{: #cql-based-hqmf-ig-r1-stu4}
+{: #cql-based-hqmf-ig-r1-stu4.1}

 The first version of the CQL-based HQMF IG was released in September 2015 and was intended to be used in conjunction with the pre-existing QDM based HQMF R1 IG.
 Since 2015, the community and the standards have evolved and the current version of QDM (v5.4) no longer contains expression logic, ceding this functionality to CQL.
 The CQL-based HQMF IG is the sole guide describing how to use QDM, CQL, and HQMF in combination (Figure 2-1a).

 A result of replacing QDM-based logic with CQL is that all QDM logic elements previously encoded in HQMF were replaced with CQL.
 This means that QDM data criteria specify only the data of interest (e.g. value sets, effective time, properties) for the QM, and the previous use of QDM expressions that captured interrelationships between data criteria (such as “starts after end of”) or identified subsets of data (such as min, max, last, and first) are now represented with CQL expressions.
 This IG documents the full approach in detail starting in Chapter 2.

-This implementation guide, the FHIR Quality Measure IG, covers the use of FHIR, CQL, FHIR QI-Core and QUICK, and other emerging approaches to define QMs.
+This implementation guide, the FHIR Quality Measure IG, covers the use of FHIR, CQL, FHIR QI-Core, and other emerging approaches to define QMs.

 #### HQMF
 {: #hqmf}